giraldiego/NOIR/README.md

 -   Shelb for letting me use her modlist as a base to build upon and all her support.
 -   Total for let me use his music compilation in NOIR and tips for the build
 -   lilmoefow for all the patches and support for Requiem in SSE
+-   JDSmith for tips about how to patch things correctly

 And the same credit for NOISE apply: